Home » Blog » All Recipes » Soups and Stews » Copycat Olive Garden Zuppa Toscana

 Kim’s Tips

-• This soup freezes really well!
+This zuppa toscana soup recipe freezes really well!
 Up to you if you add the kale before freezing or add it fresh, based on how soft or firm you want it.
 The potatoes might break down more if freezing, so I would cut them a little thicker.

 Copycat Olive Garden Zuppa Toscana in white bowls surrounded by kale